At the end of the notification period (if notice was undertaken), the council or responsible authority will assess the proposal and decide to:

 The process is largely the same for permit applicants and objectors:

-- permit applicants have 60 days from when the decision was made.
+- permit applications have 60 days from when the decision was made.

 The application for review must be submitted on the official form and sent to the Administrative Division of VCAT, 7th Floor, 55 King Street, Melbourne 3000, with the fee.